Nikunj-Sahani/BSCP..-..BurpSuite-Certified-Practitioner/Stage-2. Practitioner Labs/PRACTITIONERLAB.md

 ---
 ### Attack Initiated - (Username Found)
 - You can't find this by status code, You got a another status of your message.
-- All useranme have Ticked already it is not the original.
+- All username have Ticked already it is not the original.
 - **Original Username have unticked.**
 - **Username :** adam